-$250 of your fee is non-refundable now through July 15th.
-After July 15th the full program fee is non-refundable.
+Cancellation: $250 of your fee is non-refundable now through July 30.
+After July 30 the full program fee is non-refundable.

 What You Can Expect

-Leadership lessons begin as you talk with fellow citizen Thomas Jefferson, and continued with first-hand experiences, including time in George Wythe’s classroom discussing the political and cultural unrest as our nation was formed.
+Leadership lessons begin as you talk with fellow citizen James Madison and President Washington and continue with first-hand experiences, including time in George Wythe’s classroom discussing the political and cultural unrest as our nation was formed.

 What You'll Learn